alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 <img src="assets/images/chromagram.png" alt="Chromagram" width="512"/>

-**Hop length**: controls the time interval between vertical slices of the spectrogram.
-The lower the value, the higher the time resolution of the chromagram display.
+**Hop length**: controls the time interval between vertical slices of the spectrogram, expressed in number of samples.
+The lower the value, the higher the time resolution of the spectrogram display.
+Forced to a multiple of the input frame size.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 **Max value**: controls the maximum power value for dB conversion.